 | Cost | Free to use | Free to use | Free in beta |

-| Gives recommendation | No | Sometimes | Yes — every time |
+| Gives a recommendation | No | Sometimes | Yes — every time |